 Cryptocurrencies have a long way to go before they’re accepted as legal tender worldwide, and the fundamentals base on which cryptocurrencies are based will remain for years.
 In fact, many experts believe that cryptocurrencies will eventually be used like fiat currencies but with greater volatility.
 While these digital assets are presently used only for remittances, buying illicit goods, and sending money across borders – mass adoption is said to be imminent.
 Trading platforms have also seen a surge in popularity among small-time investors and SME businesses who want to get their hands on some bitcoin.

-Blockchain is still in its early stages, and while it has a lot of untapped potential, this is why an increasing number of businesses and agents are incorporating it into their repertoire.
+Blockchain is still in its early stages, and while it has a lot of untapped potentials, this is why an increasing number of businesses and agents are incorporating it into their repertoire.
 The demand for cryptocurrency services is exploding, and there isn’t much experience in the field; therefore accountants have a large market opportunity to exploit.